 When a consumer pays money to a merchant under an En Primeur order, it is important to recognise that the consumer does not become the owner of that wine (indeed, such wine likely does not yet exist, at least in bottle).
 The only right that the consumer receives upon paying their money is the right to receive the ordered wine from the merchant at the specified future date (subject to any specific terms in a particular merchant’s terms and conditions).

-Effectively then, if a merchant becomes insolvent in the period between accepting money for an En Primeur order and the ordered wine arriving in the UK, the consumer stands in no better position than the rest of the merchant’s unsecured creditors.
+Effectively then, if a merchant becomes insolvent in the period between accepting money for an En Primeur order and the ordered wine arriving in the UK, the consumer has a right to recover their money only.
+In short, they stand as an unsecured creditor.
+Moreover, as such, they are unlikely to recover the full amount paid.

 It goes without saying that this is close to a ‘worst case’ scenario for a consumer - not only will they not receive their ordered wine, they won’t receive a full refund either.
-Happily though, the facts that give rise to this outcome only arise whilst the wine remains abroad.
-As soon as it becomes ‘physical’, and is delivered to the UK merchant, the position changes drastically.
+Happily though, as soon the wine becomes ‘physical’, and is delivered to the UK merchant, the position changes drastically.

 Wine stored in bond